Go Back

 Instructions

 1. Preheat your oven to 350°F. Lightly grease a 9 x 5-inch loaf pan with nonstick cooking spray or brush with solid shortening and lightly dust with gluten-free flour.
-Optional: after greasing, line the pan with a 7- by 13-inch sheet of parchment paper.
+Optional: after greasing line the pan with a piece of parchment paper.

 2. Whisk the gluten-free flour, baking powder, and salt in a small bowl.
 Set aside.

-3. In a large bowl, beat the butter and sugar on medium-high speed until very light, about five minutes.
-After two minutes, stop the mixer.
+3. Mix the soft butter and sugar on medium-high speed until very light, about three minutes.
 Scrape down the bottom and sides of the bowl to remove the layer of thick butter.
-Beat for another three minutes.
+Mix for another minute or so to incorporate the thick butter that was clinging to the bowl.

 4. Add three eggs, one at a time.
 It's important to let each egg mix into the butter before adding the next.
-Don't rush this.
+Don't rush this step.

 Add the remaining two eggs, one at a time.

-After the last egg is added, stop the mixer.
+5. After the last egg is added, stop the mixer.
 Scrape the bottom and sides of the bowl.
-(If you’re using vanilla extract, add it now.)
-Turn the mixer to medium-high.
-Beat until light and fluffy, about two minutes.
+If you’re using vanilla extract, add it now.
+Turn the mixer to medium-low.
+Mix until light and fluffy, about two minutes.

-8. Remove the pan from the oven.
-Let the cake cool in the pan for 10 minutes.
-Then carefully remove the cake from the pan and place it on a wire rack to cool.
+9. Let the cake cool in the pan for 10 minutes.
+Carefully remove the cake from the pan and place it on a wire rack to cool.

 Recipe Notes